Jasonette/Jasonpedia/README.md

 # The purpose of this repo
 This repo serves multiple purposes:

-##1.
+###1.
 Demo
 This is the default JSON that ships with all Jasonette code, which means everyone who downloads Jasonette will get to play with what's in this repo as a starter project.

-##2.
+###2.
 Test
-Whenever you write an [extension](https://jasonette.github.io/documentation/advanced/#extension) and would like to share it with the rest of the community,  write a test JSON to make sure:
+Whenever you write an [extension](https://jasonette.github.io/documentation/advanced/#extension) and want to share it with the rest of the community,  write a test JSON to make sure:
   - it works as intended
   - it plays nice with the rest of Jasonette
+  - other people understand how to use it
   - the syntax is consistent with the convention

-##3.
+###3.
 Contribution
 Contribution is encouraged for this repo.
 Feel free to share your JSON apps by sending pull requests.